 Professor Rai is an internationally recognized expert in intellectual property (IP) law, administrative law, and health policy.
 Rai has also taught at Harvard, Yale, and the University of Pennsylvania law schools.
 Rai's research on IP law and policy in biotechnology, pharmaceuticals, and software has been funded by NIH, the Kauffman Foundation, and the Woodrow Wilson Center.
 She has published over 50 articles, essays, and book chapters on IP law, administrative law, and health policy.
 Her publications have appeared in both peer-reviewed journals and law reviews, including Science, the New England Journal of Medicine, the Journal of Legal Studies, Nature Biotechnology, and the Columbia, Georgetown, and Northwestern law reviews.
 She is the editor of Intellectual Property Law and Biotechnology: Critical Concepts (Edward Elgar, 2011) and the co-author of a 2012 Kauffman Foundation monograph on cost-effective health care innovation.
 From 2009-2010, Rai served as the Administrator of the Office of External Affairs at the U.S. Patent and Trademark Office (USPTO).
 As External Affairs Administrator, Rai led policy analysis of the patent reform legislation that ultimately became the America Invents Act and worked to establish the USPTO’s Office of the Chief Economist.

-Ashish Arora, Senior Associate Dean, Faculty; Rex D. Adams Professor of Business Administration, The Fuqua School of Business
+Ashish Arora, Senior Associate Dean for Strategy; Rex D. Adams Professor of Business Administration, The Fuqua School of Business

-Edward J. Balleisen, Vice Provost of Interdisciplinary Studies; Professor, The Sanford School of Public Policy; Faculty Network Member of The Energy Initiative
+Edward J. Balleisen, Vice Provost of Interdisciplinary Studies; Professor, The Sanford School of Public Policy; Professor, History, Trinity College of Arts and Sciences; Faculty Network Member of The Energy Initiative

-Sharon Belenzon, Associate Professor, The Fuqua School of Business
+Sharon Belenzon, Professor, The Fuqua School of Business

-Aaron (Ronnie) Chatterji, Professor, The Fuqua School of Business; Professor, The Sanford School of Public Policy
+Aaron (Ronnie) Chatterji, Mark Burgess & Lisa Benson-Burgess Distinguished Professor, The Fuqua School of Business; Professor, The Sanford School of Public Policy